Stress & Energy. Tracking and reducing stress with Welltory HRV

 There are also character traits that can accelerate burnout:

-Pay attention to burnout symptoms and take our test.
+Pay attention to burnout symptoms and take the questionnaire “Are you at risk of burnout?” in the Welltory app.

-Researcher of occupational burnout Christina Maslach suggests that burnout is a three-dimensional syndrome made up of exhaustion, cynicism, and inefficacy.
+According to the World Health Organization, burnout is a three-dimensional syndrome characterized by exhaustion, cynicism, and inefficacy.
 Here’s how you can define each of them.

 It is interesting that women often feel emotionally exhausted and men are more likely to feel cynicism.